June 6, 2022

 After Orange I journeyed to Isle Sur la Sorgue, which has been described as a Provencal Venice.
 It is famed for its system of canals (hence the Venice comparison, although in miniature–way miniature) and its antiques market (not in any way miniature, one of the best markets in France).
-We do not currently offer a cooking vacation in Isle sur la Sorgue, but it is a town worth visiting and we hope to include it soon in another itinerary.
+You can visit Isle sur la Sorgue on our Bonjour Provence cooking vacation,

 From Isle sur la Sorgue I traveled on to the Cote d’Azur, meaning I traversed pretty much the whole of Provence during my trip.
-I unfortunately did not have time to stop at one of my favorite Provence cooking vacations, at the Chateau de Berne, but the riviera called!
 Here too I found it easy to park and walk.
 The city centers are often closed to vehicular traffic, making life easier and more pleasant as a pedestrian.
 St. Tropez was a particular favorite, where I sat at an outdoor cafe for a light lunch and enjoyed the people watching.